This guide is based on UK law. It was last updated in October 2008.

 Consequences

-The introduction of the ‘Company Names Adjudicator’ does mean that it is more likely that complainants under the Companies Act will succeed in challenging the incorporation of companies under similar names.
-It also appears that it will be much easier and cheaper for a complaint to succeed in such cases meaning that the complainant no longer has to resort to costly court proceedings.
+The ‘Company Names Adjudicator’ does mean that it is more likely that complainants under the Companies Act will succeed in challenging the incorporation of companies under similar names.
+It is also easier and cheaper for a complaint to succeed in such cases meaning that the complainant no longer has to resort to costly court proceedings.
 A complaint under the new provisions could also nip a trade mark infringement and passing off situation in the bud with a successful challenge to the Adjudicator.
+However the Adjudicator's powers are limited changing a company name.
+If other remedies, such as damages or injunction are sought, application must be made to the Court.

 Given that complaints under the Companies Act with regards similar company names now appear to be a much stronger weapon in the protection of trade mark rights, you or your clients should review the issue of company name watching, as such a service could provide the first warning signal for possible infringement of your trade mark rights in the future and enable you to launch and succeed in a complaint under the Companies Act 2006.